kennysmithed/oels2023/oels_practical_wk9.md

 }
 ```

 The only other thing we have to explain is the `save_audio` function.
-The code is below - this is very similar to our save_data function in that it basically hands off the job of saving the data to a PHP script.
+The code is below - this is very similar to our `save_data` function in that it basically hands off the job of saving the data to a PHP script.
 But we have to tell the PHP script what file name we want to save the audio under.
-Here we are using the format id_index.wav, where id is the random `participant_id` we generated and index is the `trial_index` - every piece of trial data in jsPsych has an index (0 for the first trial in the experiment, e.g. the initial consent screen, 1 for the next trial, etc), and we write those trial indexes in our CSV file, so if we include the same index in the recording name we can work out which recording goes with which trial in our CSV.
-Here's the full `save_data` function - note that audio will be saved in `server_data/audio`.
+Here we are using the format id_index.wav, where id is the random `participant_id` we generated and index is the `trial_index`.
+Every piece of trial data in jsPsych has an index (0 for the first trial in the experiment, e.g. the initial consent screen, 1 for the next trial, etc), and we write those trial indexes in our CSV file, so if we include the same index in the recording name we can work out which recording goes with which trial in our CSV.
+Here's the full `save_audio` function.
+One additional note is that audio will be saved in `server_data/audio/` by our `save_audio.php` script, so that's where you'll find it.

 ```js
 function save_audio(data) {